-Our school is enjoying its second year's participation in the Lincolnshire Children's Safeguarding Board's Junior Online Safety Officer (JOSO) programme, with 13 other schools in the Kyra East Alliance.
-We selected three Year 5 and 6 children (Gabriel, Gracie and Jaydan) to work alongside 37 other e-safety ambassadors from our partner schools, in order to empower our children at school to be masters of technology, rather than slaves to it.
-Mrs Coulthurst, Mrs Kirk and Mrs Froggatt (a parent at our school) support our very important work.
+Toynton Primary School is part of the Lincolnshire Children's Safeguarding Board's Junior Online Safety Officer (JOSO) programme, with many other schools in the Kyra East Alliance.
+Each year we select children from Year 5 and 6 to work alongside other e-safety ambassadors from our partner schools, in order to empower our children at school to be masters of technology, rather than slaves to it.

-The LSCB has set us several challenges over the course of this year and we all meet together in April 2019 to share our ideas across the 14 schools.
-Together we are spreading the word about keeping safe online to over 1,000 children in all of our schools.
+The LSCB set challenges over the course of this year; together we are spreading the word about keeping safe online to over 1,000 children in all of our schools.

 Tips for staying safe online: